Highlights for anastrozole

 For pregnant people: Anastrozole is not explicitly contraindicated in pregnancy, but it has stipulations around its use during pregnancy.
 The package insert advises people of reproductive potential to use effective contraception during therapy with anastrozole and for at least 3 weeks after the last dose.
 You should have a negative pregnancy test before starting anastrozole.

 Tell your doctor if you’re pregnant or plan to become pregnant.
 If you become pregnant while taking anastrozole, stop taking this drug right away and call your doctor.

-For women who are breastfeeding: It isn’t known if anastrozole passes through breast milk.
-If it does, it may cause serious effects in a breastfeeding child.
+For people who are nursing: It isn’t known if anastrozole passes through breast milk.
+If it does, it may cause serious effects in a nursed child.

-You and your doctor may need to decide if you’ll take anastrozole or breastfeed.
+You and your doctor may need to decide if you’ll stop taking anastrozole or stop nursing.

 For children: The safety and effectiveness of anastrozole haven’t been established in people younger than 18 years of age.